moj-analytical-services/user-guidance/source/documentation/information-governance.md

 Some webapp access permissions can also be specified in `deploy.json`.

-You can request access to a data source or app (for yourself, another user or a customer) by contacting an admin for the data source or app, or by contacting the Analytical Platform team on the [#ap-admin-request](https://asdslack.slack.com/messages/CBLAGCQG6/) Slack channel or at [analytical_platform@digital.justice.gov.uk](mailto:analytical_platform@digital.justice.gov.uk).
+You can request access to a data source or app (for yourself, another user or a customer) by contacting an admin for the data source or app, or by contacting the Analytical Platform team on the [#ask-analytical-platform](https://moj.enterprise.slack.com/archives/C4PF7QAJZ) Slack channel or at [analytical-platform@justice.gov.uk their role](mailto:analytical-platform@justice.gov.uk their role).

 When requesting access to a data source, you should provide the GitHub usernames of the users to be added.
 When requesting access to an app, you should provide the email addresses of the users to be added.